Independent Interdisciplinary Major Requirements

 - Designate ways in which the student will fulfill this senior comprehensive requirement

-- Notify the Associate Dean of Academic Affairs of the details of the senior project at the beginning of the student's senior year
+- Notify the Associate Registrar of the details of the senior project at the beginning of the student's senior year

 - Certify its completion